ErmacMKIII/PowerOfTruth/README.md

 Visual Studio 2022 is needed.

-**Project is property of
-Power of Truth Dashboard.
-Need explicit permission to view or work on it.**
+**Project is free for public use and can be freely used, modified or distributed**

 Clone the project via Visual Studio 2022.